- NAME: Robert S. McNamara

 In 2003, McNamara was once again in the spotlight with the release of the critically acclaimed documentary, The Fog of War: Eleven Lessons of Robert S. McNamara.
 Most of the documentary featured interviews with McNamara, providing some rationale for actions taken in Vietnam as well as insight into their flaws.

-The next year, McNamara started a new chapter in his personal life.
-He married Diana Masieri Byfield in September.
-This was his second marriage.
-Previously, he was married to wife Margaret from 1947 until her death in 1981.
-McNamara died in July 2009 from natural causes.
+The following year, McNamara started a new chapter in his personal life.
+He married Diana Masieri Byfield in September 2004.
+This was his second marriage; he was married to his first wife, Margaret Craig, from 1947 until her death in 1981.
+McNamara died on July 6, 2009, in Washington, D.C., from natural causes.
 He was 93 years old.
-He is survived by Byfield, as well as a son and two daughters from his first marriage.
+He was survived by Byfield, as well as a son and two daughters from his first marriage.

 © 2013 A+E Networks.
 All rights reserved.